vray797/Clone_App/README.md

 # Clone_App

-This is a Clone of Inshorts Application.
+This is a Clone of Inshorts Application.<br />
 Link: https://clone797.herokuapp.com